v47-io/architect-rs/docs/src/cli/README.md

 ## Flags

-To customize the behavior of Architect you can specify one or more flags as described here.
+To customize the behavior of Architect even further you can specify one or more flags as described here.

 ### -D, --dirty

 Use the template source in its current (dirty) state.

-This only has an effect if the local path is specified as the source repository.
+This only has an effect if a local path is specified as the source repository.
 In that case Architect won't perform a Git clone but will just copy the directory, regardless of the local state.

-This is most useful to test a template locally, while you are developing it.
+This is most useful to test a template locally while you are developing it.

 This option has no effect with remote repositories.